 Water Related-Sports and Member Safety

-Any water-oriented club sport should require its members to pass a swimming skills test before becoming involved with activity in or around the water.
+Any water-oriented sports club should require its members to pass a swimming skills test before becoming involved with activity in or around the water.
 Failing to do so means the executive board is accepting full responsibility for making exceptions and therefore any consequences to the well-being of your members if a water-related accident occurs.
 This test can be arranged with the Aquatics Coordinator by calling 330-5775.
-See Appendix E for swim testing protocols.
+See Appendix F for swim testing protocols.

 Skin Infections and the Transmission of Germs